kusamanetwork/userguide/docs/start/dot-holders.md

 Unlock your wallet using your preferred method and click "Sign and Send."

 You can click on the link to view your transaction on Etherscan, when the transaction is mined to the network then you are finished!
-When the Kusama network starts you will already have the balance of KSM in your Kusama address.
+When the Kusama network starts you will already have the balance of KSM in the address associated with the public key you provided.
+Please note that if you provided an SS58 formatted address for Polkadot or generic Substrate chains, your address on Kusama once mainnet is launched might be different than the one you provided - you still control this address with the same secret.

 ## Claiming after Kusama genesis